 Cover letter middle part (body)

 After you have introduced yourself, you can move to the body of the care assistant cover letter, where you will provide the hiring manager with some key information relating to your experience and skills.
 You can also mention any specific achievements you are proud of that are relevant to the role.
 In the case of a care assistant cover letter, you want to talk about the ‘soft skills’ you possess as these are the most important in this type of job.
+Do just describe what you do in your day job; share how you go about it.
 See the body of our cover letter sample below.

 The main purpose of the body of your cover letter: Provide the hiring manager with key information about your skills and expertise that will impress them.